datagrok/modular-git-hooks/README.md

 - easily share and apply them across all your git repositories, which enables you to
 - deploy hook script improvements to all your repositories simultaneously.

 ## Example

+I have a central server that contains several bare repos, most of which I want to apply a similar set of hooks to.

-I like to build a repository that contains everything needed for `dispatch` to work, and keep a clone of it on my central bare-repo server.
-Then, for each of my bare repos, I simply symlink their hooks directory to it.
-The result looks like this, and an explanation follows:
+I have a directory on that server that contains everything needed for `dispatch` to work, and all the hooks that all my repositories might need.
+This directory is itself under version control, and is a clone of a bare repository.

+Then, for each of my bare repos, I simply symlink their hooks directory to this central hooks clone.
+The result looks like this:

     /var/repos/ # This is the central area where I keep all my bare repos ├── project1.git/